-A recent dissent by Judge Kelly in an Eighth Circuit civil rights case highlights an interesting Constitutional fact.
-Prison inmates (and individuals remanded to mental health institutions) are the only people in the United States who enjoy a constitutional right to medical care.
+A recent dissent by Judge Kelly in an Eighth Circuit civil rights case highlights an interesting fact.
+Prison inmates (and individuals committed involuntarily to mental health institutions) are the only people in the United States who enjoy a constitutional right to medical care.
 The dissent came in Avery v.
 Turn Key Health Clinics LLC.
 The majority decision affirmed a grant of summary judgment for a bevy of individual and corporate health care providers who failed to get dental care for a jail inmate with an abscessed tooth.

 In 1976, as Judge Kelly points out, the Supreme Court held that “deliberate indifference to serious medical needs of prisoners constitutes the unnecessary and wanton infliction of pain proscribed by the Eighth Amendment.”
 The Eighth Circuit has since defined a “serious medical need” as “one that has been diagnosed by a physician as requiring treatment, or one that is so obvious that even a layperson would easily recognize the necessity for a doctor’s attention.”
 Judge Kelly noted that authority as well as circuit precedent recognizing that seriously incompetent care or corner-cutting “can constitute deliberate indifference.”